monprin/geneWordSearch/README.rst

 Web App
 ~~~~~~~

 The web app is based on flask, jQuery, Bootstrap, and Jansy Bootstrap (for file selector plugin).
-It is run by navigating to the main folder and running run.py.
-It automatically starts the server on localhost:50001, which can be changed by changing by editing the __init__.py in the webapp folder.
+It is run by navigating to the main folder and running views.py.
+It automatically starts the server on localhost:5000, which can be changed by changing by editing the views.py file in the webapp folder.

 Databases
 ---------